 Where does the name come from?

 ‘Fetch’ is largely an Irish term but English antiquary and lexicographer Francis Grose claimed it as a northern English term in his Provincial Glossary of 1787.
-No one knows the exact origin of the word, though some believe it refers to a figure who “fetches” souls.
+J.L.L. notes that “there is no accounting for the coming of this forerunner of death, there is no tracing it to any defined origin” (1834: 342).
+Some believe it refers to a figure who “fetches” souls.

 The fetch appears in most English folklore from the 18th century onwards as the double.
 I wrote about doubles and doppelgängers over on the Folklore Thursday blog so you can read more about those there.
 And doubles shouldn’t be confused with folklore about reflections.

 This concept also made its Irish literary debut in the early 19th century.
 It popped up in an 1825 story “The Fetches” by John and Michael Banim.
 The concept actually dated to a ‘true’ English ghost story published in 1705.

 Roger Clarke discusses this tale in his book, A Natural History of Ghosts: 500 Years of Hunting for Proof.
 In it, Mrs Margaret Bargrave sat at home in Canterbury one September day.
 As the clock struck noon, her friend, Mary Veal came in.
 They chatted for a bit, with Miss Veal consoling Mrs Bargrave about her “marital discord” (2013: 106).
 She then asked Mrs Bargrave to write some letters for her, including instructions about who should get items from her jewellery collection.

 Almost an hour and three quarters passed before Miss Veal finally took her leave.
 It no doubt came as quite a shock when Mrs Bargrave discovered the next day that Miss Veal died, right around the time she popped in for tea.